python3statement/python3statement.github.io/_sections/20-statement.md

 more and more people using, teaching and recommending Python 3.

-The developers of the Python language extended support of Python 2.7 from 2015 to 2020, recognising that many people were still using Python 2.
+The developers of the Python language extended support of Python 2.7 from 2015 to January 1, 2020, recognising that many people were still using Python 2.
 We believe that the extra 5 years is sufficient to transition off of Python 2, and our projects plan to stop supporting Python 2 when upstream support ends in 2020, if not before.
 We will then be able to simplify our code and take advantage of